-Isolation of S. pneumoniae from blood or other normally sterile body sites such as pleural fluid or cerebral spinal fluid (CSF).
+Isolation of S. pneumoniae from blood or other normally sterile body sites such as pleural fluid or cerebrospinal fluid (CSF).
 Tests are also available to detect pneumococcal antigen in body fluids.

-A urinary antigen test for S. pneumoniae is commercially available, simple to use, and has reasonable specificity to detect pneumococcal pneumonia in adults, making it a useful addition for diagnostic evaluation.
-Pneumococcal pneumonia may be suspected if a sputum specimen contains gram-positive diplococci, polymorphonuclear leukocytes, and few epithelial cells.
+A urinary antigen test for S. pneumoniae is commercially available, simple to use, and has reasonable specificity to detect pneumococcal infection in adults, making it a useful addition for diagnostic evaluation.
+A clinician should suspect pneumococcal pneumonia if a sputum specimen contains gram-positive diplococci, polymorphonuclear leukocytes, and few epithelial cells.
 Gram-positive diplococci on staining of CSF may indicate pneumococcal meningitis.
 High white blood cell counts should raise suspicion for bacterial infection.

 Therapy depends on the syndrome, but patients who present with community-acquired pneumonia should be empirically treated for pneumococcal infection.
 Pneumococcal bacteria are resistant to ≥1 antibiotic in 30% of severe cases, although level and type of resistance varies among locations.